fidwell/AdventOfCode/Python/README.md

 ## Running the solvers

-### Preparing input

-My input files are not included.
-If you'd like to run your own, should go in the `tests\input` folder with the following naming convention:
+If you'd like to try this code yourself, put your puzzle input in the `input` directory at the repository root.
+(See the root README for more info.)

-- Subfolder named `2022`, `2023`, etc.
-- Example input files should be named `puzzle01_example.txt` if there is one example for both parts, or `puzzle01_part1_example.txt` and `puzzle01_part2_example.txt` if there are separate examples for each part.
-- Personal input files should be named `puzzle01.txt`, `puzzle02.txt`, etc.

-### Run tests

 I wrote this code in Visual Studio Code and use the built-in testing suite to run my solution verifiers.
-All tests should appear in VSCode's "Testing" panel.
+All tests should appear in VSCode's "Testing" panel, or can be run from the command line with Python's `unittest` utility.

 Currently, the tests do not have any timeouts set up.
 Some solvers may take a long time to run, so run at your own risk!

-## To do

-- Set up timeouts for unit tests